// Add "Blog" content group datalayer Cloud MES: How manufacturing software is migrating to the cloud

 Sharmila Annaswamy

-Sharmila is part of the Industrial IoT analyst team.
+Sharmila was part of the Industrial IoT analyst team.
 She has a background in Engineering and experience in Market Research focused on factory automation and advanced manufacturing technologies.

 IoT Research Newsletter